risk-first/website/menagerie/Map-And-Territory-Risk.md

 There are _lots_ of cognitive biases.
 But let's just look at a couple that are relevant to [Map and Territory Risk](Map-And-Territory-Risk):

-- **Availability Heuristic**: People overestimate the importance of knowledge they have been exposed to.
+- **Availability Heuristic**: people overestimate the importance of knowledge they have been exposed to.
-- **The Ostrich Effect**:  Which is where dangerous information is ignored or avoided because of the emotions it will evoke.
+- **The Ostrich Effect**:  which is where dangerous information is ignored or avoided because of the emotions it will evoke.
-- **Bandwagon Effect**:  People like to believe things that other people believe.
+- **Bandwagon Effect**:  people like to believe things that other people believe.
 (Could this be a factor in the existence of the Hype Cycle?)

 ## Hierarchical Organisations